facg3/packging/README.md

 ## How do you use an installed package in your code?
 <code>npm install <pakagename> --save</code>
  ## locally install
-command line :: npm install <package>
-…..
+<code>npm install <packagename>  </code>
 1.This package/module will find on your local node_modules folder and can only be usable for this project.
 2.This package/module can be accessible in using require("package") from code.
 const module = require('module');
-3.This package/module can't be accessible in command line interface …………………
+3.This package/module can't be accessible in command line interface
 ## Globally install:
 command line:: npm install <package> -g
 Global modules are mostly tools like nodmon or any other module you use in your daily work